LLNL/RAJAPerf/docs/sphinx/user_guide/getting_started.rst

           helpful examples of running CMake to generate a variety of build configurations.

-The provided configurations will only build the Performance Suite code by default; i.e., it will not build the RAJA Performance Suite test codes.
-If you want to build the tests, for example, to verify your build is working properly, just pass the following options to CMake ``-DENABLE_TESTS=On`` and ``-DRAJA_PERFSUITE_ENABLE_TESTS=On``, either on the command line if you run CMake directly or edit the script you are running to do this.
-Then, when the build completes, you can type `make test` to run the RAJA Performance Suite tests.

 You can also create your own build directory and run CMake with your own options from there.
 For example::